 Council supports the Keep Watch @ Public Pools program and requests that active supervision is undertaken by all parents and carers of children when using the pool.
 This means that parents/carers should be dressed ready to enter the pool, should be within arms reach of their child/children, should focus all attention on their child/children and should not leave their child/children alone in the pool for any amount of time or in the care of an older child or assume less responsibility when lifeguards are present.

-- For 0–5 year olds and non-swimmers, a parent or guardian needs to be in the water at all times and within arms' reach of the child.
-It is best if you are engaging with your child/children i.e. playing with them, talking to them.
+- For 0–5 year olds and non-swimmers, a high visibility wristband will be worn as a means of identification, a parent or guardian needs to be in the water at all times and within arms' reach of the child.
+It is best if you are engaging with your child i.e. playing with them, talking to them.

 - Constant active supervision is required for children aged 6–10 years old.
 Parents and carers must be prepared to enter the water with this age group.

 - Parents and guardians of 11-14 year olds still need to regularly check their child by physically going to where they are located in or around the water.
 Although this age bracket is more independent parental supervision is still required to maintain safety.